Where you can target shoot in Michigan

 Commercial ranges and gun clubs

 Many cities have private indoor and outdoor ranges and gun clubs open to the public or to members.
-Indoor ranges are great year-round (no weather, no cold), and clubs are often inexpensive to join and a friendly way to learn.
+Indoor ranges operate year-round, while clubs may require membership or open only at certain times to the public.
 The DNR keeps a statewide list of ranges by county that includes many of these.

 Official source — Statewide range list.

 Beyond ranges, where you can and can't target shoot depends a lot on whose land it is — and the rules are not the same on each.
-Here's the plain-English breakdown.
+Start with the land type.

 State game and wildlife areas — check the exact property